What does the User Experience represent?

 The session experience score is calculated as the weighted average of various factor scores applicable for the selected duration.

-Next, the session experience scores of individual sessions applicable to the user are added.
+Next, the session experience scores of individual sessions applicable to the user are collated.

-The Session Reliableness factor indicates the success rate of getting a session connection when attempted.
+The Session Availability factor indicates the success rate of getting a session connection when attempted.
 The impact of this factor is at the user level and not at the session level.
-Hence, Session Reliableness score is applied as a correction factor to the sum of the individual session scores to arrive at the User Experience (UX) score.
+Hence, Session Availability score is applied as a correction factor to the sum of the individual session scores to arrive at the User Experience (UX) score.

 UX score = Sum of individual session scores + Correction factor

-The UX score gives you actionable insights with respect to the user experience.
+The UX score gives you actionable insights about the user experience.
 Drilling down further into metrics of users with a poor user experience score helps identify a particular factor or subfactor that is causing the poor experience.